Click here for Danish

 Our latest impact report found that ASK WHY?
 Docs has a positive effect on both the community and the individual:

-• 90% of participating students say they enjoyed ASK WHY?
-Docs with nearly three-fourths stating they have learned something new.
+• 92% of participating students say they enjoyed ASK WHY?
+Docs, with 86% stating they have learned something new about human rights and global issues.

 Students sit in theatre seats and raise their hands.